 We are also in need of volunteers!
 We are looking for volunteers to help with many activities during the event including setting up, parking, and helping at the registration table.
 If you are able to volunteer that weekend, please sign up!

 UPDATED: Horn Farm Center Health and Safety Policy

 The Horn Farm Center is offering on-site educational programming with some modifications due to COVID-19.
 Multiple hand sanitizer stations are available.
 We will adjust as needed as time passes and things change.

 In order to ensure the health and safety of our visitors, volunteers and staff, participant expectations are as follows:

-- Participants are required to bring a mask and wear it when proper physical distancing cannot be maintained.
-We have a limited supply on hand if you forget yours.
+- Participants are required to bring a mask and wear it when indoors, unless you are fully vaccinated.